 3. Salamanca and the Famed Iberian Ham

-If Spain was magically transformed into a mercado (market) and each city turned into a dish, there’s no doubt that Salamanca would be Ibérico cured meat.
+If Spain was magically transformed into a mercado (market) and each city turned into a dish, there’s no doubt that Salamanca would be Ibérico cured meat (being cured ham the star of the show).

 Although Jamon Iberico can be enjoyed by itself, it is also a popular ingredient in many tapas dishes, such as sandwiches (on bread rubbed with tomato with a dash of olive oil) or in the famous croquetas.